axone-protocol/contracts/contracts/okp4-cognitarium/examples/basic/README.md

 # Basic example

-In this example we'll see how to instantiate the `cognitarium` smart contract, insert some sample data and make some query using the [okp4d](https://github.com/okp4/okp4d).
+In this example we'll see how to instantiate the `okp4-cognitarium` smart contract, insert some sample data and make some query using the [okp4d](https://github.com/okp4/okp4d).

 ## Instantiate